itfrombit/osx_handmade_minimal/README.md

 that uses an Xcode project.

-Note 2015-11-22:
+Note 2015-11-24:
 ----------------
-This version is compatible with Day 219.
+This version is compatible with Day 220.

-However, the clang/llvm compiler flags some errors in Casey's Handmade Hero source code that need to be fixed before compiling under OS X. To fix the source code, run
+However, the Handmade Hero source code is currently using the non-portable _snprintf_s function in handmade_debug.cpp.
+To fix the source code, run

     sh fix_handmade_hero_source.sh

 after copying over Casey's source code, but before running 'make' for the first time.

-The shell script is not very robust at finding the lines to change, so if you are using source code other than Day 219, this may not work.
-If you would rather fix the errors by hand instead of running the above shell script, here's a summary of the compile errors:
+If you would rather fix the error by hand instead of running the above shell script, just insert the contents of the provided file 'vsprintf.cpp' near the top of the handmade_debug.cpp (just below the '#include <stdio.h>' line).

-1. handmade_platform.h:501:11 - There's extra junk after the #endif.
-Just delete it.
-2. handmade_generated.h - All of the (u32) casts should be (u64) casts.
-3. handmade_debug.cpp - non-portable _snprintf_s functions are not available on OS X. Insert the contents of the provided file 'vsprintf.cpp' near the top of the file (just after the '#include <stdio.h>' line) to fix.
-4. handmade_debug.cpp:750 - Change the two (u32) casts to (u64) casts in the first line of the GetOrCreateDebugViewFor() function.

 IMPORTANT